Generalized Label Enhancement with Sample Correlations

 For the convenience of the description of related works, we declare the fundamental notations in advance.
 The set of labels is $Y=\left\{ {{y}_{1}},{{y}_{2}},\cdot \cdot \cdot ,{{y}_{o}} \right\}$, where $o$ is the size of the label set.
 For an instance ${{x}_{i}}\in {{\mathbb{R}}^{q}}$, the logical label is denoted as ${{L}_{i}}={{\left(l_{{{x}_{i}}}^{{{y}_{1}}},l_{{{x}_{i}}}^{{{y}_{2}}},\cdot \cdot \cdot ,l_{{{x}_{i}}}^{{{y}_{o}}}\right)}^{T}}$ and $l_{{{x}_{i}}}^{y}\in \text{ }\!\!\{\!\!\text{ 0,1 }\!\!\}\!\!\text{ }$, while the corresponding label distribution is denoted as:

 where $d_{{{x}_{i}}}^{y}$ depicts the degree to which ${{x}_{i}}$ belongs to label $y$.
-The goal of the LE process is to recover the associated label distributions of every instance from the existing logical labels in a given dataset.
+The goal of LE process is to recover the associated label distributions of every instance from the existing logical labels in a given dataset.
 This definition is formally presented by \cite{xu2019label}, in which a LE method, termed GLLE, is also proposed.
 It is worth noting that some studies have concentrated on the same issue earlier.
 We categorize existing related approaches into algorithm adaptation, which extends certain existing methods naturally to deal with the problems of label enhancement, and specialized algorithms, which are specially designed for label enhancement.

-This definition is formally presented by \cite{xu2018label,xu2019label}, in which a LE method, termed GLLE, is also proposed.
-It is worth noting that some studies have concentrated on the same issue earlier.
-For instance, fuzzy clustering method \cite{melin2005hybrid} is applied in \cite{el2006study}, which intends to allocate the description values to each instance over diverse clusters.
-Specifically, features are clustered into $t$ clusters via fuzzy $M$-means clustering where ${{c}_{k}}$ denotes the $k$-th cluster center.
-The cluster membership ${{\omega }_{i}}=\left\{ {{\omega }_{i1}},{{\omega }_{i2}},\cdot \cdot \cdot ,{{\omega }_{it}} \right\}$ for each instance ${{x}_{i}}$ is obtained by calculating the description value over the center ${{c}_{k}}$ as follows: